tanhuy998/reflectype/README.md

 Execution time in detail when dispatching a 3 parameters empty body method for one hundred thousand times in 10x3 dimensions method space (when JIT do it's job in optimizing codes).

-Bencmark enviroment
+Benchmatk machine

+- CPU: AMD Ryzen 5 5500U
+- Memory: 8GB

+Environment

-- Operating system: Ubuntu 23.10 linux kernel 6.5.0-25-generic (with performance mode)
+- Operating system: Ubuntu 23.10 linux kernel 6.5.0-25-generic (performance mode)
 - Node version: v20.11.1

-Detail execution time:

-- estimation phase: 0.006ms (50%)
-- retrieving most specific applicable signature (lookup signature using estimated datas): 0.003ms (25%)
-- down cast arguments: 0.003ms (25%)

-The overall time for retrieving the most specific appplicable method for each request is around 0.004ms when requesting one hundred thousand method invocations.
+The overall time for retrieving the most specific appplicable method for each request is around 0.005ms when requesting one hundred thousand method invocations.

+overral execution time (for each request one hundred thousand method invocations):

+- estimation phase: 0.005ms
+- retrieving most specific applicable signature (lookup signature using estimated datas): 0.001ms
+- extract vtable: 0.001ms
+- down cast arguments: 0.001ms

 It seems like the operation time of the argument down casting phase approximately equal to the estimation's time because the two operation is identical.
 Time complexity of the two operation is O(mm) with m is number of arguments and n is the number of each argument's class inheritance chain.